ADA Request or “Special Needs”

 Pro Bono Trainings

 Participants attending pro bono trainings offered by the D.C.
-Bar Pro Bono Program are required to perform pro bono legal services for a Pro Bono training event sponsoring organization.
+Bar Pro Bono Center are required to perform pro bono legal services for a pro bono training event sponsoring organization.
 This rule may be waived for individuals who are employed by a nonprofit legal service provider.
 Interns and loaned associates are considered to be “employed by” the organizations with which they are affiliated.
 Any other pro bono requirement waiver may be obtained on a case by case basis by directing requests to the staff attorney & training manager at 202-737-4700 x3293.
 Attorneys who are not licensed in the District of Columbia should review D.C.
 Court of Appeals Rule 49, which allows non–D.C. attorneys to engage in pro bono work under certain circumstances.

 Pro Bono Training Refund Policy: To cancel a registration and receive a refund for a pro bono training offered by the D.C.
-Bar Pro Bono Program, please send an email request at least seven (7) days prior to the training session to Shannon Redd, staff attorney and training program manager.
+Bar Pro Bono Center, please send an email request at least seven (7) days prior to the training session to Shannon Redd, staff attorney and training program manager.
 Requests can also be mailed to the D.C.
-Bar Pro Bono Program, c/o Shannon Redd, 1101 K Street NW, Suite 200, Washington, DC 20005-4210.
+Bar Pro Bono Center, c/o Shannon Redd, 1101 K Street NW, Suite 200, Washington, DC 20005-4210.

 Registration Cancellation/Refund Policy